-Business interruption insurance also may cover other events other than disasters that temporarily close your business.
+Business interruption insurance also may cover events other than disasters that temporarily close your business.
 For example, should the local government temporarily close down a street where your storefront business is located, you may be covered, depending on your policy.
-Some policies also temporarily cover economic or other business related events, such as the loss of a major client or supplier.
+Some policies also temporarily cover economic or other business-related events, such as the loss of a major client or supplier.

 What is crime insurance?

-It also covers crimes that may be committed by your own employees, such as embezzlement, forgery or employee dishonesty that results in economic or property damage.
+It also covers crimes committed by your employees, like embezzlement, forgery, or economic or property damage.

-This is increasingly popular coverage for many businesses, as the release of customers’ personal information has caused some companies untold economic and reputation damage.
+This is increasingly popular coverage for many businesses, as the release of customers’ personal information has caused some companies heavy economic and reputation damage.

 What is an umbrella property & liability policy?

-An umbrella commercial property policy simply provides the beneficiary with additional coverage above and beyond the original liability limits in the event of a catastrophic loss.
+An umbrella commercial property policy provides extra coverage to the original liability limits in the event of a catastrophic loss.

-For example, if there is a natural disaster such as an earthquake which completely destroys not only the commercial building you own, but also all the equipment within it, as well as your entire fleet of vehicles, and the damages exceed the maximum limits of your original policy, you will likely be permanently out of business.
+For example, if a natural disaster, such as an earthquake, destroys the commercial building you own and all the equipment in it, the damages will probably exceed the limits of your original policy.
+Without umbrella liability insurance, you could be permanently out of business.

-An umbrella policy can give you peace of mind that all your business property is covered even in the absolute worst case scenario.
+An umbrella policy gives you peace of mind knowing that all your business property is covered even in the absolute worst-case scenario.

-So, for example, if your company is sued for $2 million and found liable for a faulty product that caused a customer to receive medical treatment, but your policy has a liability limit of $1 million, your umbrella policy would potentially cover the additional $1 million.
+For example, if an injured customer successfully sues your company for $2 million, but your original policy has a liability limit of $1 million, your umbrella policy covers the additional $1 million.

-Considering the stakes, a commercial umbrella insurance policy can be comparably affordable, sometimes only costing as little as a few hundred dollars per year in premiums.
-However, umbrella insurance isn’t offered as a stand-alone coverage.
+Considering the stakes, having a commercial umbrella insurance policy is worth it.
+Sometimes it only costs a few hundred dollars per year in premiums.
+However, umbrella insurance isn’t offered as stand-alone coverage.
 It is included as one part of your overall commercial business insurance policy.

 Do I need business insurance?

-Otherwise, every single day you expose your business to catastrophic risk that could permanently put you out of business and cause you to be liable for millions of dollars in damages or losses – leading to personal bankruptcy and financial ruin.
+Without it, you expose your business to catastrophic risk that could permanently put you out of business and cause you to be liable for millions of dollars in damages or losses every single day.
+This leading to personal bankruptcy and financial ruin.

 Are some policies legally required for my business?

-In most instances, Yes.
-Workers’ compensation insurance is required by law if you plan on having one or more employees.
+In most instances, the answer is yes.
+The law requires workers’ compensation if you plan on having any employees.

 Some states require certain professional service licensees to carry professional liability insurance, while others require companies to carry disability insurance for their employees.

-States typically hand down stiff penalties for employers who do not purchase workers’ compensation insurance.
+States typically have stiff penalties for employers who do not purchase workers’ compensation insurance.

-Every state is different, and has its own unique set of workers’ compensation laws that employers must follow, so be sure to check all the legal requirements and regulations of your state before starting a business.
+Every state is different and has its own unique set of workers’ compensation laws that employers must follow.
+Be sure, then, to check all the legal requirements and regulations of your state before starting a business.

 How much does commercial property & casualty insurance cost?

-The cost entirely depends on the industry, market, location and size of the business.
-A small, home-based business can often be sufficiently insured for just a few hundred dollars per year, while large, public corporations can spend millions protecting their assets and their future.
+The cost entirely depends on the industry, market, location, and size of the business.
+Just a few hundred dollars per year can insure a small, home-based business.
+Large, public corporations, however, can spend millions protecting their assets and future.

-Your policy premiums are determined by the anticipated cost of losses.
-The insurance company makes a good-faith estimate of how much they will need to pay out in the future for losses on the type of policy you have to determine the cost of your premium, so they will closely examine every factor of your business in doing so.
+The anticipated cost of losses determines your policy premiums.
+The insurance company estimates how much they will need to pay out in the future to cover losses under your policy.
+They will closely examine every factor of your business in doing so.